spryker/spryker-docs/docs/scos/dev/glue-api-guides/202005.0/managing-products/accessing-product-labels.md

 title: Accessing Product Labels
 description: The article explores how to retrieve a product label by the label ID or product provided in the Product Labels API.
 originalLink: https://documentation.spryker.com/v5/docs/retrieving-product-labels
+originalArticleId: c5dc18d6-5967-43ba-88a4-6df66ea431ac
 redirect_from:
   - /v5/docs/retrieving-product-labels
   - /v5/docs/en/retrieving-product-labels
 ---

-[Product labels](https://documentation.spryker.com/docs/en/dynamic-product-labels) are used to draw your customers' attention to some specific products.
+[Product labels](/docs/scos/dev/features/202005.0/product-information-management/dynamic-product-labels.html) are used to draw your customers' attention to some specific products.
 Each of them has a name, a priority, and a validity period.
 The Product Labels API provides endpoints for getting labels via the REST HTTP requests.

 {% info_block warningBox "Note" %}
 Product labels are available only for abstract products.